EB1811/dev-articles/CleanerJS.md

 ```

 ## Bonus: Remove Duplicates from an Array
 Want a quick way of removing duplicate primitive elements from an array?
-Its very easy with a tiny bit of code using 'new Set()'.\
+It's very easy with a tiny bit of code using 'new Set()'.\
 Combining this with other clean code techniques can lead to some very powerful actions with minimal, yet readable, code.
 ```javascript
 // using set with the spread syntax to combine two arrays, removing duplicates (a union).